The Future of Liberty with Mitch Daniels

 Amity Shlaes (36:57):

-I would say C would be a good example would be when there was inflation in California, property taxes went up.
-And that gave rise to famous proposition and so on.
-It's someone who nobody ever said, if Arthur Burns did not say to himself, if I accommodate President Nixon to save democracy, I will hurt every California homeowner first generation.
-But that was the unexpected consequence.
-Or I would say another forgotten man, and I've just been studying this, is people who used to go in gifted programs in secondary school or even before in eighth grade.
-I'm not a huge fan of gifted programs because they segregate kids, but sometimes with the kid who needs extra attention to learn a lot and gets bored, a gifted program prepares him for high school.
-We've by and large abolished gifted programs in many places because they sound snobby to us.
-And as a result, we've hurt many of those students.
-But students, I'm thinking, you could learn trig in ninth grade or eighth grade and instead only get to it in 11th, and by then they're too distracted by other projects outside school and they don't learn the trig.
+I'm not a huge fan of gifted programs because they segregate kids, but sometimes with a kid who needs extra attention to learn a lot and gets bored, a gifted program prepares him for high school.
+We've by and large abolished gifted programs in many places because they sound snobby to us, and as a result, we've hurt many of those students.
+Students, I'm thinking, who could learn trigonometry in ninth grade or eighth grade, and instead only get to it in 11th, and by then they're too distracted by other projects outside school and they don't learn trigonometry.
 That would be a small forgotten man.
 Who do you think is the forgotten man?

 Mitch Daniels (38:30):